As of 19 November 2016, the Subclass 420 Temporary Work (Entertainment) Visa was abolished and replaced with the Subclass 408 Temporary Activity Visa.

 “government funded organisation” or is supporting/sponsoring the applicant for a “government funded event”.

-LPA has received advice from the DIBP that these organisations will be named in a future legislative instrument, updated quarterly.
+These organisations are named in a legislative instrument, updated quarterly.

 The Minister’s agreed definitions for the above are as follows: